-Deployed hospital care is delivered on a joint basis, with each Service providing trained and equipped personnel for the deployment.
+Deployed hospital care is delivered on a joint basis, with each service providing trained and equipped personnel for the deployment.
 The aim is to return the sick and injured to duty as quickly as possible.
-The intent is to provide a seamless continuum of Consultant-led (where possible) and specialist care encompassing: preventive medicine; pre-hospital emergency care; primary and secondary care (including dental); imaging and diagnostics; and medical resupply and evacuation.
+The intent is to provide a seamless continuum of consultant-led (where possible) specialist care encompassing preventive medicine, pre-hospital emergency care, primary and secondary care (including dental), imaging and diagnostics, and medical resupply and evacuation.

-Patients requiring care beyond the capabilities of deployed medical treatment facilities are evacuated to the UK, usually to the RCDM at the QEHB, Established in 2001, the RCDM’s primary role is the focal point for the military reception of operational casualties, providing the ‘front door’ component of the Role 4 aspect of the operational patient care pathway.
-Nested within the QEHB the RCDM provides support in its role as the principal acute Role 4 hospital in the UK.
+Patients requiring care beyond the capabilities of deployed medical treatment facilities are evacuated to the UK, usually to the RCDM at the QEHB.
+Established in 2001, the RCDM’s primary role is the focal point for the military reception of operational casualties, providing the ‘front door’ component of the Role 4 aspect of the operational patient care pathway.

 Medical Force Protection (Med FP)

-NATO defines Med FP as ‘the conservation of the fighting potential of a force so that it is healthy, fully combat capable, and can be applied at the decisive time and place.
+NATO defines Medical Force Protection (Med FP) as ‘the conservation of the fighting potential of a force so that it is healthy, fully combat capable, and can be applied at the decisive time and place.
 It consists of actions taken to counter the debilitating effects of environment, disease, and selected special weapon systems through preventive measures for personnel, systems and operational formations’.
 Med FP permeates all levels of pre-deployment operational activity.
 It endures throughout the operation and into the post-deployment period.